 Let’s just look at the Camino portugués today.
 As the name suggests, it goes from Portugal to Santiago de Compostela.
 If you start your pilgrimage from the Portuguese capital, Lisbon (Lisboa in Spanish), you will have to cover a distance of around 600 km.
 If you walk 25 km per day on average, you will need 25 days to complete it.

 If you start from Porto, you will need around diez (10) days to walk the 240 km to Santiago.
 If you don’t have so much time, you can do the Spanish section of this Camino, from Tui.
 It’s 119 km (enough to get a compostela) and you can do it in cinco (5) or seis (6) days.

 All the places these pilgrims tell us about are along the Camino portugués.
 Scott Prunty has a recommendation for you:

 You must visit the monastery (monasterio) in Padrón before pushing on to Santiago.
 It was the highlight of my walk.
 We were given a tour by the friars that still study there.
 Then we were joined by local villagers for a beautiful mass (misa) together.

-After a communal dinner (cena) with other pilgrims, we slept in the original cells that friars have live in for centuries.
+After a communal dinner (cena) with other pilgrims, we slept in the original cells that friars have lived in for centuries.
 The whole experience just made a connection to the Camino spirit.

 According to the information in the following link, http://www.alberguescaminosantiago.com/albergues-camino-portugues/hospital-de-peregrinos-san-antonio-de-herbon-herbon-la-coruna/ there are 30 beds in this albergue.
 You cannot book in advance and you must produce your stamped credencial if you wish to spend the night.
 Apart from la cena that Scott mentioned, you can also have your desayuno (breakfast) here.
 They take donativo (voluntary donation).

 Two places on the coast

 Vera Wallström would like to recommend two places: